 The approximately 4,5 km long walk was a perfect way for us to explore Mumbai’s parts Colaba and Fort without any hustle.
 It took us around 4 hours allowing enough time for photo-stops, lunch and beer breaks.

 Good to know: Currently the underground of Mumbai is under construction.
 It should be finished by the end of 2022.
-Because of that, you may experience some obstacles on the way and even some closed roads.
+Because of that, you may experience some obstacles along the way and even some closed roads.
 Download google maps in advance so you can use it offline.
 Also, fountains may not work, and some buildings may be hidden behind scaffoldings.

 After the walk, we decided to chill at Marine Drive’s promenade in the afternoon.
 By chance, a rooftop that looked like a nice bar caught our attention.
 It turned out to be the Dome Bar of the Intercontinental Hotel, where we enjoyed a pre-dinner drink while watching a spectacular sunset over the Back Bay.